honeycombio/refinery/README.md

 There are a few components of Refinery with multiple implementations; the config file lets you choose which you'd like.
 As an example, there are two logging implementations - one that uses `logrus` and sends logs to STDOUT and a `honeycomb` implementation that sends the log messages to a Honeycomb dataset instead.
 Components with multiple implementations have one top level config item that lets you choose which implementation to use and then a section further down with additional config options for that choice (for example, the Honeycomb logger requires an API key).

-When configuration changes, Refinery will automatically reload the configuration[^1].
+When configuration changes, Refinery will automatically reload the configuration.

-[^1]: When running Refinery within docker, be sure to mount the directory containing configuration & rules files so that [reloading will work](https://github.com/spf13/viper/issues/920) as expected.
+**Note**: When running Refinery within Docker, be sure to mount the directory containing Configuration and Rules files so that [reloading will work](https://github.com/spf13/viper/issues/920) as expected.

 ### Redis-based Peer Management